faustostangler/FLY/legacy/code style manual.md

 ## 7. Performance Logging and Benchmarking

 ### 7.1 Performance Logging
-- **Guidelines**: All time-based measurements should use a centralized performance logging function rather than time.time() directly.
+- **Guidelines**: All time-based measurements should use a centralized performance logging function rather than time.monotonic() directly.
 Purpose: Standardized performance logging ensures consistent reporting and benchmarking across modules.

 - **Avoid Side Effects**: Avoid side effects in functions; instead, return values that can be tested.